 Interest rates on short-term Treasury securities rose in Monday's auction.

-The Federal Reserve, meanwhile, said the average yield for one-year constant maturity Treasury bills, a popular index for making changes in adjustable rate mortgages, rose to 2.35 percent last week from 2.27 percent the previous week.
+In a separate report, the Federal Reserve said Monday that the average yield for one-year constant maturity Treasury bills, the most popular index for making changes in adjustable rate mortgages, rose to 1.51 percent last week from 1.46 percent the previous week.